Adjusting to life in Singapore

-If you’re headed to Singapore to live, work or study - or simply make frequent visits there, you might be wondering if it’s possible for a foreigner to open a bank account in Singapore.
-The good news is that most of the major banks offer products which can be opened by foriegn customers, although you might have to visit a branch in person to present your documents and get your account up and running.
+If you’re headed to Singapore to live, work or study - or simply make frequent visits there, you might be wondering can a foreigner open a bank account in Singapore?
+The good news is that yes, most of the major banks offer products which can be opened by foriegn customers, although you might have to visit a branch in person to present your documents and get your account up and running.

 This guide walks through how to open a bank account in Singapore - and a few options for the accounts to look at.
 And if you want to open a Singapore dollar account before you arrive, or don’t have the paperwork required, don’t worry.
 We’ll also show you how you might save yourself time and money by opening a Wise account online.